amykep/amy-budget-tracker/README.md

 ## Installation
 The application require the use of InedexDB, MongoDB Atlas, Manifest.json and Service worker for running it.

-InedexDB to keep track of database while offline MongoDB Atlas to allow for deployment to Heroku and connection to database from the cloud Manifest.json to make a Progressive Web Application Service worker to keep track of cache files while offline
+InedexDB to keep track of database while offline</br>
+MongoDB Atlas to allow for deployment to Heroku and connection to database from the cloud</br>
+Manifest.json to make a Progressive Web Application</br>
+Service worker to keep track of cache files while offline</br>

 ## Screenshots
 Budget Tracker